Air force ground forces

 An airman of the German Air Force Regiment (right) together with a United States Air Force Security Forces airman during a counterterrorism exercise at Büchel Air Base in Germany, 2007.

-Air force ground forces and special forces are the land warfare forces of an air force.
-They may include infantry, special forces, security forces, and military police.
+Air force ground forces are the land warfare forces of an air force.
+They may include special forces, infantry, security forces, military police.
 Airmen assigned to such units may be trained, armed and equipped for ground combat and special operations.

 Rationale

 Personnel of the Royal Air Force Regiment in a Land Rover with a Weapons Mount Installation Kit ("Wimik"), stopped on a road while conducting a combat mission near Kandahar Airfield, Afghanistan, in 2010.

 U.S. Air Force 37th Training Wing's Emergency Services Team use a team lift technique to enter a target building during training at Lackland Air Force Base, Texas, on April 24, 2007.

 Traditionally the primary rationale for air force ground forces is for force protection.
 Aircraft are most vulnerable when on the ground, to offensive counter air operations, and most cannot operate without fixed infrastructure, consumables, and trained personnel.
 An adversary may hope to achieve air supremacy or protect itself from air attack first by attacking airbases, aircraft and other assets on the ground.
 Such attacks can be made by, for example, aircraft, cruise missiles and short range ballistic missiles.
-However, an adversary at a numerical, technological or other disadvantage may choose to attempt to disrupt flight operations by aiming to overrun or raid enemy air bases as early as possible, using blitzkrieg like tactics, for example Operation Barbarossa, or through the use of special forces and unconventional attacks, such as the Taliban raid on Camp Bastion.
+However, an adversary at a numerical, technological or other disadvantage may choose to attempt to disrupt flight operations by aiming to overrun or raid enemy air bases as early as possible, using blitzkrieg like tactics, for example Operation Barbarossa, or through the use of special operations forces and unconventional attacks, such as the Taliban raid on Camp Bastion.

 To protect against attacks against airbases, and from being overrun, some air forces have a force dispersal doctrine that sees aircraft dispersed to secondary and emergency air bases, such as highway strips, and, as was the case with the Royal Air Force's vertical take off Harriers, dispersals in forest clearings or the Bas 60 and Bas 90 systems of the Swedish Air Force.
 However, when dispersed in such a way, aircraft and personnel are even more vulnerable to ground attacks.

-To defend against ground attacks, most air forces train certain airmen in basic weapons handling skills and tactics; some train units as infantry.
+To defend against ground attacks, most air forces train certain airmen in basic weapons handling skills and tactics.